matter-labs/tutorials/TUTORIAL.md

         uint timestamp = block.timestamp; // L1 batch timestamp

         // Renew resetTime and available amount, which is only performed
-        // if a day has already passed since the last update : timestamp > resetTime if (limit.limit != limit.available && timestamp > limit.resetTime) {
+        // if a day has already passed since the last update: timestamp > resetTime if (limit.limit != limit.available && timestamp > limit.resetTime) {
             limit.resetTime = timestamp + ONE_DAY;
             limit.available = limit.limit;